jaehak24/Salesforce-certified-Marketing-Administrator/Dump/test3.md

 ## Marketing Cloud admin has been asked to update theri Marketing Cloud SFTP user password.
 Where in Setup could they accomplish this task?
 > Data management

+## What are two possible outcomes when "Send as Multipart MIME" is selected during the send process?
+Choose 2 answers

+> Open and click activity are tracked in either version

+> An auto-generated tex version will be sent with your HTML email.

 dump test 참조